 Featured image: “Hannah Duston Killing the Indians” by Junius Brutus Stearns, (1847); Colby College Museum of Art, Waterville Maine.

-Hannah Duston of Haverhill was born in Ipswich on High Street in 1657 while her mother was visiting her relatives the Shatswells.
+Alice Keenan wrote that Hannah Duston of Haverhill was born in Ipswich on High Street in 1657 while her mother Hannah Webster Emerson of Haverhill was visiting her relatives the Shatswells, but no records are available to substantiate that claim.
+Other sources show her place of birth as Haverhill.
 In 1879, a bronze statue of Hannah Duston was created by Calvin Weeks in Haverhill in Grand Army Park, honoring her escape from Abanaki captors.

 The following are excerpts from an article by H.D.
 Kilgore in 1940.